F5Networks/f5-telemetry-streaming/docs/avr.rst

 =======================
 This section shows how you can export data from the Application Visibility and Reporting (AVR) module to Telemetry Streaming.
 To see more information on AVR, see the |analytics|.

 ..
-NOTE:: For Telemetry Streaming 1.17, we modified the configuration on this page to use an existing Telemetry Streaming *Log Publisher* as opposed to a static IP address.
-We also added a new, optional section for TS and AVR in a fanout configuration.
+NOTE:: The configuration on this page was modified to use an existing Telemetry Streaming *Log Publisher* as opposed to a static IP address.
+There is also a new, optional section for TS and AVR in a fanout configuration.
+This documentation change was made in Telemetry Streaming 1.16, but the configuration can be used with any TS version.

 The prerequisites for using TS with AVR include: